aialferov/jobs/README.md

 ## Usage

-You can use [Docker] to run the service without any other dependency needed:
+You can use [Docker] to run the service without other dependencies needed:

 ```
 $ docker run --name jobs --rm -it -p 8080:8080 aialferov/jobs